Locations

 Considerations:

-CALs are tricky because EA often had an “enterprise” commitment to cover all users for certain products.
-But if you have formalized that certain on-prem servers are decommissioned or all users have shifted to cloud equivalents, you can potentially not renew those CALs or reduce their count.
-Be sure you won’t suddenly need to use that on-prem software again (some companies keep a few on-prem servers as backups; if so, maybe keep minimal CALs).
+In that case, you can potentially not renew those CALs or reduce their count.
+Be sure you won’t suddenly need to use that on-premises software again (some companies keep a few on-premises servers as backups; if so, consider keeping minimal CALs).

 Impact:

-Adjusting CALs and ancillary licenses can yield incremental savings and prevent paying for phantom users.
-For example, a company had 10,000 Windows Server CALs on their EA when they had 10k employees.
 After moving many systems to cloud services, only 6,000 employees still accessed any on-prem Windows servers, so they reduced the number of CALs to 6,000, saving the cost of 4,000 CALs (a significant cut in that line item).

 In summary, for Windows Server, SQL Server, and related on-prem licensing, efficiency is the name of the game:

-- Maintain SA only where it truly benefits you (cloud rights, upgrades); don’t blindly renew everything.
+• Maintain SA only where it truly benefits you (cloud rights, upgrades); don’t blindly renew everything.

-- Adjust user/device counts to current needs.
+• Adjust user/device counts to current needs.

 By doing so, companies can maintain their necessary on-prem and hybrid capabilities at a much lower cost footprint.
 This often translates to hundreds of thousands in savings over the EA term and a cleaner, more justifiable license position.